anlutro/laravel-4-smart-errors/readme.md

 Remove any App::error and App::missing you may have in your application to prevent conflicts.
 If you want to handle specific types of Exceptions yourself, you can add App::error closures with those specific exceptions as arguments.

-# Non-fatal error handling
-If you want to mail yourself on an error but not dump the user to a generic error screen, you can either fire a Laravel event:
+If you want to mail yourself on an error but not dump the user to a generic error screen, you can do so via the facade:

-	try {
-		// something
-	} catch (SpecificException $e) {
-		Event::fire('smarterror', array($e));
-		// display nice error message
-	}

-Uncaught exceptions in this snippet would trigger the error mail as usual.

-You can also instanciate the error handler yourself, which is slightly more difficult as you need to get the Illuminate\Foundation\Application instance somehow.

-	$handler = new \anlutro\L4SmartErrors\ErrorHandler($app);
-	$handler->handleException($exception);
+	$result = \anlutro\L4SmartErrors\SmartError::handleException($exception);

 `handleException` will return the generic error view if you'd like to use it for something.

 # Contribution
 I'll accept language files right away without discussion.
 For anything else, please be descriptive in your pull requests.

-If anyone wants to make a better-looking layout - mine is pretty ugly, I admit - please open an issue so we can discuss the matter.

 # Contact
 Open an issue on GitHub if you have any problems or suggestions.

-If you have any questions or want to have a chat, look for anlutro @ irc.freenode.net.

 # License
 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).